 Sladkova assigned him to research grants and draft inquiry letters about funding for “Diverity and Inclusion.”
 He also worked on formalizing the research design and winning approval from the Institutional Review Board, making posters to advertise the class and communicating with students who signed up.

-, offers participants more than research experience.
+Emerging Scholars, supported by the Center for Women and Work, offers participants more than research experience.
 The scholars meet monthly with faculty to discuss research methods and challenges or to learn more about graduate school and research careers.
-They also present their projects publicly, both at a midyear event and at the annual Student Research Symposium
+They also present their projects publicly, both at a midyear event and at the annual Student Research Symposium.

 Yunes is digging into old newspapers, personal letters, church records and The Lowell Offering, a magazine written by and for the mill girls, who flocked to hear famous speakers like William Lloyd Garrison preach about the moral evils of slavery at Mechanics Hall and local churches.